BlackRock to buy Credit Suisse ETF business

 ZURICH BlackRock (BLK.N) is to buy Credit Suisse's CSGN.VX exchange-traded fund (ETF) business that will give the U.S. asset manager greater scale in Europe.

-The price tag on the deal, announced on Thursday, was not disclosed, but two sources familiar with the matter put it at between $200 million (124.1 million pounds) and $300 million.
+The price tag on the deal, announced on Thursday, was not disclosed, but one source familiar with the matter put it at between $200 million (124.5 million pounds) and $300 million.

-For Credit Suisse, the disposal marks another step to bolster capital in line with tough new requirements on banks after the financial crisis.
+For Credit Suisse, the disposal marks another step to raise money to bolster capital in line with tough new requirements on banks after the financial crisis.

 BlackRock, the world's biggest investment manager by assets, will increase its scale and distribution with this deal.

-Credit Suisse is the fourth largest ETF provider in Europe, with 58 ETFs and a 5.3 percent market share as of December 31, according to ETF Global Insight, a London-based ETF research firm.
+With 58 ETFs, Credit Suisse is the fourth-largest provider in Europe, with 5.5 percent market share as of November 30, according to ETFGI, a London-based ETF research firm.

-BlackRock is the largest ETF provider in Europe, with more than 42 percent of the $331 billion European ETF market.
-Its 202 European iShares ETFs had $139.6 billion in assets as of December 31, the research firm said.
-With the acquisition, BlackRock will have more than a 47 percent market share of the European ETF market, according to ETFGI.

 Exchange-traded funds are baskets of securities, like mutual funds.
 But ETFs trade on exchanges, like individual securities, and carry lower fees than mutual funds.